• Skip to secondary menu

 No matter what illustrator you go with, the text is calm and lovely.
 If you’re looking for “quiet down for bed” type Christmas picture books about Jesus, this should be at the top of your list!

-'Twas the Evening of Christmas - the best Christmas picture books about Jesus
+'Twas the Evening of Christmas book cover

 ‘Twas the Evening of Christmas by Glenys Nellist